gadgetron/GadgetronOnlineClass/Courses/Day1/Lecture3/Part1/README.md

 ### Writing the gadget

-Create a new directory named `GT_Lecture3` and open two terminals at the location.
+Create a new directory named `GT_Lecture3` as you wish, for instance in `/home/participants/Documents/` and open two terminals at the location.

 ```
 mkdir GT_Lecture3